krbnite/krbnite.github.io/_posts/2019-04-22-More-Notes-on-Missing-Data-for-Statistical-Inference.md

 estimates of the mean and variance).

 Notably, in most (if not all) of these statistical inference heavy works, imputation by decision tree-based methods or by k Nearest Neighbors are not even mentioned.
+I do have a collection of papers to get to that do focus on some of these things...
+These will be for a different blog post.

 # 2009: Graham: Annual Reviews of Psychology: [Missing Data Analysis: Making It Work in the Real World](https://www.personal.psu.edu/jxb14/M554/articles/Graham2009.pdf)